samridhishree/Github_Productivity/Segmentation_Models/Klein/README.md

 2. __Pandas__ - https://pandas.pydata.org/

 ## Data
-The input the the raw csv files containing the daily activity counts for different activities in a GitHub project.
+The input consists of the raw csv files containing the daily activity counts for different activities in a GitHub project.

 ## Execution Steps
 The execution is divided into following steps.
 Each step is noted with the corresponding script file.
 Please have a look at the file for the commandline arguments and usage: